Visual Cultures (Art History)

-The History of Art & Visual Culture program at UCCS emphasizes local and regional museum collections, including Native American, Hispanic, Spanish Colonial, Modern, and Contemporary art.
+The Visual Cultures program with an art history concentration at UCCS emphasizes local and regional museum collections, including Native American, Hispanic, Spanish Colonial, Modern, and Contemporary art.

 Karin Larkin, PhD

-Course offerings in History of Art & Visual Culture at UCCS reflect the unique strengths of local and regional museum collections in the areas of Native American, Hispanic, Spanish Colonial, and Modern and Contemporary art.
+Art history course offerings in Visual Cultures at UCCS reflect the unique strengths of local and regional museum collections in the areas of Native American, Hispanic, Spanish Colonial, and Modern and Contemporary art.
 Courses in these areas are complemented by fieldwork and visits to museums and historic sites in Denver, Colorado Springs, the San Luis Valley, Taos, Santa Fe, and New York City.

 Many additional courses are offered in ancient art, Western European art, the art of the Pacific Rim, African art, African American art, feminist art and theory, and the history of photography to round out the major.

-The HAVC major is also supported by a group of lower- and upper-division courses required of all students in VAPA that focus on the intersections of art, film, theatre, and music.
+The Visual Cultures major is also supported by a group of lower- and upper-division courses required of all students in VAPA that focus on the intersections of art, film, theatre, and music.

 We look forward to welcoming you to the program!